adobe/buildrunner/README.rst

 that can be manipulated by users).

-BuildRunner Builds
+Buildrunner Builds
 ==================

-A BuildRunner build consists of one or more build steps.
+A Buildrunner build consists of one or more build steps.

 Each step may build a custom Docker image and run a task within a specific Docker container or run commands on a remote host.